John Lewis sales slip on Black Friday hangover

-LONDON (Reuters) - John Lewis [JLP.UL], Britain’s No. 1 department store group, saw year-on-year sales slip for the week to Dec.
+LONDON, Dec 23 (Reuters) - John Lewis, Britain’s No. 1 department store group, saw year-on-year sales slip for the week to Dec.
 20 as record figures from November’s Black Friday deals dried up further demand for home technology such as TVs and iPads.

 The employee-owned firm said on Tuesday year-on-year sales for the week fell 2.4 percent, with sales in its electricals and home technology division down 10.8 percent.